 Various synthetic Hindu-Buddhist teachings have existed through history.
 In Southeast Asia, the Shaivist and Buddhist traditions overlapped significantly particularly in Indonesia and Cambodia.
-The most advanced syncretism eventually appeared in Java, as a universal religion regarding both Shiva and Buddha as incarnations of the same being.
+The most advanced syncretism eventually appeared in Java, as a universal religion regarding both Shiva and the Adi-Buddha as being of the same nature.

 Especially in Central and East Java, the two religions did not only coexist peacefully, but also merged.
 Over the centuries, the meeting and unifying of the teachings of both religions progressively occurred until merging into a unique syncretic religion called Shiva-Buddha.